 Surveys on Congress

-The surveys provide data to scholars, the media and others that is invaluable in understanding how the public sizes up the effectiveness and responsiveness of Congress.
+Both surveys provide data to scholars, the media and the general public that is invaluable in understanding how the public and experts assess the effectiveness and responsiveness of Congress.

 Leading the Survey on Congress project is Indiana University political Science professor Edward G. Carmines, Director of Research for the Center.